Chart Color Schemes

 Spotswood displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in Spotswood, as evaluated at the latest Census, comprised 65.7% houses and 34.3% other dwellings.
-In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
-Home ownership in Spotswood was 27.5%, with mortgaged dwellings at 39.4% and rented dwellings at 33.1%.
-The median monthly mortgage repayment was $2,300, compared to Melbourne metro's $2,000.
-Median weekly rent in Spotswood was $456, while Melbourne metro recorded $390.
-Nationally, Spotswood's median monthly mortgage repayment is higher than the Australian average of $1,863, and rents are substantially above the national figure of $375.
+Dwelling structure in Spotswood, as per the latest Census, consisted of 65.7% houses and 34.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Spotswood stood at 27.5%, with the rest being mortgaged (39.4%) or rented (33.1%).
+The median monthly mortgage repayment was $2,300, higher than Melbourne metro's average of $2,000.
+Median weekly rent in Spotswood was $456, compared to Melbourne metro's $390.
+Nationally, Spotswood's mortgage repayments were significantly higher at $2,300 against the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing